Pejman712/DbotROSHumble/docs/source/launch.rst

 Dbot Launch
 ======
-You can launch all the nodes at the same time (motor_bring up, odometry_estimater,joycontrol,velodyne) by follwing line.
+You can launch all the nodes at the same time (motor_bring up, odometry_estimater, joycontrol, velodyne) by follwing line.

 .. code-block:: console